UMResearch/.github/profile/README.md

 This project focuses on universal health coverage and efficiency for migrant youth as per [UN Development Goals(SDG) 2030](https://sdgs.un.org/goals).

-The [UMR Case Mnagement](https://github.com/harry-oestreicher/umr_cm) app, is an white-label case management template.
-Provides blockchain ledger features on private and public chains.
+The [UMR Case Mnagement] is an white-label case management template that provides blockchain ledger features on private and public chains.

 <!-- OVERVIEW -->
 ### Overview